-Prednisolone is similar drugs of a new generation.
+Prednisolone is a similar drug of the new generation.
 An analogue of prednisolone without side effects.
 Indications for use

 average rating